hyperledger/fabric-private-chaincode/README.md

 match the latest version of the code in the repo.
 If you suspect you have an issue with outdated docker images, you can run `make clobber build` which forces a rebuild.
-It also ensures that all other downlad, build or test artifacts are scrubbed from your repo and might help overcoming other problems.
+It also ensures that all other download, build or test artifacts are scrubbed from your repo and might help overcoming other problems.
 Be advised that that the rebuild can take a fair amount of time.